 Other Information

 Close to Lynn Canyon Park is Rice Lake, which is another beautiful location for walking around (and fishing too), as well as Lynn Headwaters Regional Park.
-Also passing through Lynn Canyon Park is the renowned Baden Powell Trail, with its over 40 kilometres of hiking trails stretching from Horseshoe Bay to Deep Cove.
+Also passing through Lynn Canyon Park is the renowned Baden Powell Trail, with its over 40 km of hiking trails stretching from Horseshoe Bay to Deep Cove.

 To learn more about the area, click North Vancouver or North Shore.